Medical Assisting (AAS and Certificate)

 4. Meet requirements to sit for the AAMA basic certification examination.

 A student qualifies to sit for the AAMA Basic Certification Examination upon completion of the one-year certificate program.
 Candidates for the Basic Certification Examination are required to pass the entire examination in one attempt.
 If successful, a certified medical assistant certificate will be issued, and the initials CMA may be used.
-If a candidate for the examination is not successful on the first attempt, the entire exam may be repeated.
-The exam is administered three times a year.
+If a candidate for the examination is not successful on the first attempt, the entire exam may be repeated two additional times.

 The minimum length of enrollment as a full-time student to complete the accelerated certificate program is two semesters plus a summer term.